<< back to the application gallery

 Simulation results

 According to the resonance peak at the output port, the data of FDFP monitor ZX were viewed.
-The corresponding electric field magnitude at a wavelength of 1.55μm1.55 \mu m is shown on the right of the following figure.
-It is clear that the field magnitude is significantly enhanced relative to the non-resonant wavelength of 1.54μm1.54 \mu m (See left below).
+The electric field intensity at the resonance peaks is shown in the right figure.
+Clearly, compared with the non-resonant wavelength of 1.54μm1.54 \mu m (left figure), the field intensity is significantly enhanced.

 val =